 Tranquility is easier to find on the Costa Dorada, however, with the golden beaches proving the real allure for visitors, rather than the bars and pubs of some livelier destinations elsewhere on the sparkling shoreline.

 Holiday accommodation in this sun-baked part of Spain also comes in all kinds.
-Luxury beachside and all-inclusive hotels offer fuss-free comfort, while self-catering accommodation means you can eat when and where you want.
-Wherever you stay, be sure to sample the mouthwatering seafood and local cuisine at the welcoming restaurants and cafés that pepper the waterfront.
+Luxury beachside and all-inclusive holidays on the Costa Dorada offer fuss-free comfort, while self-catering accommodation means you can eat when and where you want.
+Wherever you stay, be sure to sample the mouth-watering seafood and local cuisine at the welcoming restaurants and cafés that pepper the waterfront.

-Have we whetted your appetite for the Costa Dorada?
-Use TravelSupermarket's search tool to find fantastic deals to Spain.
+Have we whetted your appetite?
+Use TravelSupermarket's search tool to find cheap holidays to the Costa Dorada in Spain.

 Days start to really heat up on the Costa Dorada in May and don't cool down until October.
 Expect average highs in the top 20Cs in July and August, with very little rain in July, but still cooler temperatures than come more southerly resorts.
 September and October experience a few more rainy days, though the temperatures remain pleasant.